--An supervising expander is responsible for propagating zone permission table changes to all zoning expanders in the fabric.
-Within a SAS topology, the zoning expander with largest SAS address value is elected to be the supervising expander.
-Any zoning expander in the fabric can act as the supervising expander if it receives a CONFIGURE PERMISSION TABLE command with SUPERVISE THIS bit from a supervisor.
+An supervising expander is responsible for propagating zone permission table changes to all zoning expanders in the fabric.
+Within a SAS topology, the zoning expander with SUPERVISING ALLOWED attribute with largest SAS address value is elected to be the supervising expander.
 The purpose of having a supervising expander is to offload the supervisor and the associated traffic from the management port for permission table propagation and to ensure the consistency of permission tables in all the expanders in the SAS topology when multiple supervisors are doing permission table updates simultaneously.